its-a-feature/Mythic/README.md

 # Apfell
-A macOS, post-exploit, red teaming framework built with python3 and JavaScript.
+A cross-platform, post-exploit, red teaming framework built with python3, docker, and a web browser UI.
 It's designed to provide a collaborative and user friendly interface for operators, managers, and reporting throughout mac and linux based red teaming.
 This is a work-in-progress as I have free time, so please bear with me.

 ## Details
 Check out my [blog post](https://its-a-feature.github.io/posts/2018/07/bare-bones-apfell-server-code-release/) on the initial release of the framework and what the bare bones content can do.